We want you to have the best experience at the studio, so here is a little about studio etiquette..

 How do I find what works for me?

-How many classes should I attend to get the benefits?
+How many times a week do I need to do yoga to get the benefits?

 I’m not flexible, can I still do yoga?

 ABSOLUTELY!
 Saying you are ‘too tight or stiff’ to do yoga is like saying you are ‘too dirty’ to take a bath.
 We teach with an inclusive approach to yoga.
 It isn’t all about being bendy.
 It is often actually the nervous system that limits range of movement, not the length of your hamstrings.
 Good mobility is an essential part of life.
 If you can’t touch your toes then we guarantee that making time to move your body different ways & breathe deeply on the yoga mat will enrich your life.

 What should I bring with me to class?